truenas/documentation/content/CORE/Tasks/ReplicationTasks/Local.md

 ![TasksReplicationTasksLocalLogs](/images/CORE/12.0/TasksReplicationTasksLocalLogs.png "Local Replication Log")

-To confirm that snapshots have been replicated, go to **Storage > Snapshots** and verify the destination Dataset has new Snapshots with correct timestamps.
+To confirm that snapshots have been replicated, go to **Storage > Snapshots** and verify the destination dataset has new snapshots with correct timestamps.

 ![TasksReplicationTasksLocalSnapshots](/images/CORE/12.0/TasksReplicationTasksLocalSnapshots.png "Finding Replicated Snapshots")